GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 ---
-title: Using Cloud Scheduler to invoke private Cloud Functions with OIDC
+title: Use Cloud Scheduler to invoke private Cloud Functions with OIDC
-description: Learn how to use OpenID Connect to invoke private Cloud Functions periodically with Cloud Scheduler.
-No Pub/Sub required!
+description: Learn how to use OpenID Connect to invoke private Cloud Functions periodically with Cloud Scheduler, with no Pub/Sub required.
 author: glasnt,dinagraves
-tags: Cloud Scheduler, Cloud Functions, Python
+tags: Python
-date_published: 2020-07-19
+date_published: 2020-07-20
 ---

-# Using Cloud Scheduler to invoke private Cloud Functions with OIDC

 This tutorial shows you how to use Cloud Scheduler to invoke a private Cloud Function using HTTP targets and triggers and OIDC authentication.